cylc/cylc-doc/src/glossary.rst

       constrain the scheduler.

-      In the following :term:`cycling` workflow, if the task ``foo`` does not actually depend on any real outputs of ``bar`` in the previous cycle, then the intercycle dependence is artificial.
+      In the following :term:`cycling` workflow, if the task ``foo`` does not actually depend on any real outputs of ``baz`` in the previous cycle, then the intercycle dependence is artificial.

       .. code-block:: cylc